netdava/adapt-to-2018-keycloak-sling-presentation/adapt-to-2018-sling-keycloak/README.md

 This project uses dependencies not available on Maven Central.
 To build it you need to setup your maven repository to access Netdava Maven Repository https://bintray.com/netdava/maven .
-This should be setup allready via maven project specific `.mvn/local-settings.xml` .
+This should be already done via maven project specific configuration `.mvn/local-settings.xml` .
 Once all components will be available on Maven Central this step will not be necessary.

 ### Build karaf docker image